 Hornel bought Broughton House in his hometown of Kirkcudbright in 1901, where he would spend the rest of his life.
 Around this time, Hornel moved his focus away from the Glasgow Boys movement to concentrate on developing his own unique style.

 Lochgreen’s Marketing Manager Margaret is instrumental in organising our many art events held throughout the year.
-A keen artist herself, with a particular talent for oils, it is Margaret’s relationships with fellow members of the renowned historic Glasgow Art Club that allows Lochgreen to regularly host events led by some of Scotland’s most celebrated artists.
+A keen artist herself, with a particular talent for oils, Margaret regularly hosts art events at Lochgreen, with some of Scotland’s most celebrated artists.